The Farm Market is open daily 9am-6pm.

 If you don’t have time to enjoy picking, visit our Farm Market to shop for all the produce in season.
-We also have local honey, jams, freshly baked goods, and local meats in addition to in-season produce fresh from our fields.
-Plus, don’t miss our infamous Cider Donuts.
+We also have farm eggs, local honey, jams, freshly baked goods, and local meats in addition to in-season produce fresh from our fields.
+Plus, don’t miss our famous Cider Donuts.

-You don’t have to pay admission to visit the Farm Market, so it’s easy to drop by even for a quick visit.
+You don’t have to pay admission to visit the Farm Market, so it’s easy to drop by even for some quick shopping.

 Farm Market Hours: